Sslaxx/Godot_Sonic_Engine/Docs/Design/05_Movement.md

 7: jumping is handled differently, so a move line should ultimately be like: `velocity = move_and_slide (velocity)[...])`

-### What complicates this?
+## What complicates this?

 Complexity is added if different characters with different abilities are playable.
-A flying character, for example, would need to take into account time in air (if flying) and flight speed, but this *__may__* be (relatively) simple; A character that could climb walls would need additional wall/ceiling/floor detection when wall-climbing and gliding and separate states for these.
+A flying character, for example, would need to take into account time in air (if flying) and flight speed; a character that could climb walls would need additional wall/ceiling/floor detection when wall-climbing and gliding and separate states for these.

-There may well be corner cases/situations I'm not seeing with this idea either.
+There may well be corner cases/situations that are not immediately obvious.